Viktor-Sok/Bioiformatics/Solubility_prediction_with_TensorFlow/Readme.md

 # Summary of the QSAR model (more information in NN_in_TensorFlow.ipynb notebook above)

 ## Objectives
 Estimating the aqueous solubility of a compound directly from its structure.
+## Descriptors (features of the machine learning model) used
+EState fingerprint generated from SMILES, molecules' weights
 ## Tools used
 RDKit, Scikit-Learn, TensorFlow, Keras
 ## Model description